EutechCybernetic/lucy-pro-documentation/onpremiseconnecto.md

 ## Setting up a connector from [Model Designer](model-designer)
 You can easily setup a new connector from the model designer itself.
 Just drag in a block for that connector.
-Under 'Connector Name', select code/Add New +.
+Under 'Connector Name', select `Add New +`.

 You will be prompted to enter a connector name.
 Once you do so, you will be given a link to download the connector gateway program as well as a 'configuration key' you can use to easily configure the gateway while it is being installed.